nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-enable-package-specific-features-in-studio-for-dam-or-virtual-navigation.md

 ---
-title: 'How to Enable Package Specific Features in Studio for DAM or Virtual
+title: 'HOWTO: Enable Package Specific Features in Studio for DAM or Virtual
     Navigation?'
 review:
     comment: ''